sarahjeanneumann/Climate-Information-Credibility/README.md

 # Climate-Information-Credibility
-This repository contains the R scripts used to evaluate survey results investigating the susceptibility of post-secondary students to climate change misinformation
+This repository contains supporting doucumentation for the ENSC502 capstone research project investigating the susceptibility of post-secondary students to climate change misinformation.
+See the files posted for detailed summaries of the interview coding as well as the significant survey results.